 • Use your “fix” option to baste a frame first; this will ensure you’ve positioned your embroidery properly and secures your Heat-Away layer.
 The center of the embroidery should correspond to the marked center on your knit piece.
 Use your positioning arrows to reposition the embroidery if necessary.

 • Once the embroidery is complete, remove your piece from the hoop, carefully trim away any excess stabilizer.
 Iron around the edges of the embroidery design to remove the Heat-Away stabilizer.
 Soak to remove Sticky stabilizer.
 Launder, let dry and press.

-For more sewing tips, patterns, technique tutorials and inspiration, sign up to receive a free trial issue of Sew Beautiful.
-Click here to learn more about this special offer!
+For more sewing tips, patterns, technique tutorials and inspiration, shop issues of Sew Beautiful.

 Sew On, Sew Well, Sew Beautiful,